 Do I really need to pay NYC parking tickets after I go home to another state?

 The short answer is yes.
-In any of the 50 states, you must obey parking laws.
-If you receive a ticket while driving out of state, you will need to pay off the parking ticket fee using that state’s website, or legal offices.
-If you want to appeal the ticket in court, you will need to attend court in the state that you received your ticket.
+You are liable for citations issued anywhere.
+If you receive a ticket while driving out of state, you will need to pay off the parking ticket fee using that state’s website, or through other accepted channels.
+If you want to appeal the ticket in court, you may need to attend court in the jurisdiction that you received your citation.
 It may be more difficult to contest a ticket received out-of-state as well, so keep that in mind.

 Can I get out of a ticket if I was sitting behind the wheel of the car?

 You can get a parking ticket whether you’re sitting in or next to your car.
 Being in your vehicle isn’t relevant to the legality of parking.
 Not many people get parking tickets while they’re in a car.
 However, you should be conscious of where you stop your vehicle while answering a quick phone call or text on the way to your destination.

 Read more about this issue in this Quora conversation.